aheci/git-workflows-pres/slides/00-intro/01-git.md

 - The most widely used modern version control system in the world
 - Performance - distributed architecture.
 Everyone has a full copy to work with anytime and anywhere
 - Secure - uses a secure hashing algorithm called SHA1.
-Difficult to tamper with the history
+Difficult to tamper with history
 - Flexible - numerous workflows to choose
 - Frustrating - too much flexibility?